 Restaurants cafes open daytime Ramadan UAE

-Restaurants, cafes, food and drink outlets open daytime during Ramadan UAE in 2019
+Restaurants, cafes, food and drink outlets open daytime during Ramadan UAE in 2024

 Ramadan 2019 changes

-Apart from earlier opening time for shopping mall food courts in Dubai (10am in 2019 vs 12pm in 2018), there don't appear to be any other significant changes to the daytime rules for eating and drinking in Abu Dhabi, Dubai, and UAE for Ramadan 2019 compared to Ramandan in 2018 (or 2017 or 2016).
+Apart from earlier opening times for shopping mall food courts in Dubai (10am in 2019 vs 12pm in 2018), there don't appear to be any other significant changes to the daytime rules for eating and drinking in Abu Dhabi, Dubai, and UAE for Ramadan 2019 compared to Ramandan in 2018 (or 2017 or 2016).
 Meaning that most places which were open for daytime dining in 2018 are open again for daytime dining in 2019.
 There seem to be more street entry cafes and restaurants in 2019 with daytime dine-in permitted.
 Alcohol is available during the day in those places which are normally licensed to offer that, unless the rules change suddenly as they did in 2016 when it became permitted, or unless the venue itself changes its alcohol policy during Ramadan (rare but we did encounter one or two in previous years).